petter-holmberg/cpp-ref/stl.md

 It is also more portables, as different implementations of STL may have problems compiling code that uses algorithms used together with functions.
 [Meyers01](#Meyers01) §46

 Using STL algorithms to solve complex problems in one go can lead to "write-only code" that is very difficult to read and understand.
-Use good judgement and split up the problem or use alternative ways to solve the problem when it leads to clearer code.
+Use good judgment and split up the problem or use alternative ways to solve the problem when it leads to clearer code.
 [Meyers01](#Meyers01) §47

 <a name="Searching"></a>